-Item / Issue In an In-Person Learning Model Elementary Timetable HSCDSB students in Kindergarten to Grade 8 will attend school five days per week, receiving their usual 300 minutes of instruction per day. • Except for those who are withdrawn to participate in specialized programs (e.g., Empower Reading), students will remain in one cohort for the full day, including recess and lunch.
+Item / Issue In an In-Person Learning Model Elementary Timetable • HSCDSB students in Kindergarten to Grade 8 will attend school five days per week, receiving their usual 300 minutes of instruction per day. • Except for those who are withdrawn to participate in specialized programs (e.g., Empower Reading), students will remain in one cohort for the full day, including recess and lunch.
 Students will have direct contact with two to four teachers daily (e.g., classroom teachers and prep and planning teachers) and have close or sustained

-Item / Issue In an In-Person Learning Model Some classes (e.g., music, physical education) must be adapted to protect everyone health and safety.
+Item / Issue In an In-Person Learning Model contact with their classmates.
+Some classes (e.g., music, physical education) must be adapted to protect everyone's health and safety.
 Separate protocols for these subjects have been developed.
-Ple see Appendix F - Guidance for Physical Education and Appendix G - Guidance for Music Education.
-Enhanced health and safety and cleaning protocols will be in place (e.g., hand saniti in every classroom, hand washing protocols, high-touch surfaces sanitized more oft Generally speaking, students in Grades 1 - 12 must wear cloth masks, both in classrooms and on school buses, in order to reduce the risk of transmitting the virus Students are not required to wear masks outdoors.
-See the information in the prev section related to masking. e er n).
-St. Mary's College students in Grades 9 - 12 will also attend school five days receiving their usual 300 minutes of instruction per day.
-However, instead o to four courses per day for 75 minutes each semester, secondary students w to two courses per day for 150 minutes each, for a nine-week period over qu as outlined in the chart that follows.
-Breaks will be provided during the 150-block. .
-However, instead of taking unlecondary students will take up-week period over quadmester vided during the 150-minute ip p Quadmester Courses Taken Start and End Dates Exams / Culminating Activities 1A 1 & 2 September 9, 2021 - November 10, 2021 November 11 - 12, 2021 1B 3 & 4 November 15, 2021 - January 31, 2022 February 1 - 3, 2022 2A 5 & 6 February 7, 2022 - April 20, 2022 April 21 - 22, 2022 2B 7 & 8 April 25, 2022 - June 24, 2022 June 24 - 28, 2022 hea see Mu • Dur hav Ith and safety.
-S Appendix F - G sic Education.
-Fing any quadments Separate p uidance fo ester, secon with two t rotocols for these subject r Physical Education and a ndary students will be ground to four teachers daily and adapted to protect everyone's s have been developed.
-Please Appendix G - Guidance for uped in such a way that they whave close or sustained contact e vill
+Please see Appendix F - Guidance for Physical Education and Appendix G - Guidance for Music Education. ease in ev Gene class Stud very classroom, erally speaking, prooms and on s hand wash students i school bus quired to v ning protocols, high-touch n Grades 1 - 12 must wea es, in order to reduce the be in place (e.g., hand sanit surfaces sanitized more off ar cloth masks, both in risk of transmitting the viru e the information in the prev ten). s.
+Secondary Timetable St. Mary's College students in Grades 9 - 12 will also attend school five days per wee receiving their usual 300 minutes of instruction per day.
+However, instead of taking to four courses per day for 75 minutes each semester, secondary students will take u to two courses per day for 150 minutes each, for a nine-week period over quadmest as outlined in the chart that follows.
+Breaks will be provided during the 150-minute block. g up e up sters, Quadmester Courses Taken Start and End Dates Exams / Culminating Activities 1A 1&2 September 9, 2021 - November 10, 2021 November 11 - 12, 2021 1B 3 & 4 November 15, 2021 - January 31, 2022 February 1 - 3, 2022 2A 5&6 February 7, 2022 - April 20, 2022 April 21 - 22, 2022 2В 7&8 April 25, 2022 - June 24, 2022 June 24 - 28, 2022 heal see / Mus • Durit have th and safety.
+S Appendix F - G ic Education. ng any quadme Separate p uidance fo ster, secor with two t rotocols for these subject r Physical Education and a modary students will be ground to four teachers daily and adapted to protect everyone s have been developed.
+Ple Appendix G - Guidance for uped in such a way that the have close or sustained con ease y will